Warehouse Robotics: Everything You Need to Know

 Sensors and Response Capability Have Made Robots Safer

-When paired with AI and machine learning, the data from those sensors allows robots to make decisions based on input from their surroundings.
+When paired with AI and machine learning, the data from those sensors allow robots to make decisions based on input from their surroundings.

 Warehouse Management Software

-Integrated warehouse management software (WMS Software) or 3PL system can be the hub of your warehouse operations.
-Information can flow seamlessly from your sales channels to order fulfillment, and then to packing and shipping.
+Integrated warehouse management software (WMS) or 3PL system can be the hub of your warehouse operations.
+Information can flow seamlessly from your sales channels to the order fulfillment system, and then to picking and packing.
 Accurate data is what keeps things moving without a hitch.